-Computer Eyestrain
+Computer Eyestrain or Computer Vision Syndrome

 Maintaining clear, binocular vision at a fixed mid-near distance always causes some focusing and eye converging challenges.
 How any individual compensates for that eyestrain determines how comfortable they will be viewing a computer monitor.
 For short periods of time, it may not be a concern.
-If that stressful eye posture has to be held for eight hours or more, the eyes may be crying out for relief, but you may not recognize the symptoms.
+If that stressful eye posture has to be held for two to four or eight hours or more, the eyes may be crying out for relief, but you may not recognize the symptoms.

 Headaches, eyestrain, blurring vision, slow or difficult focusing, tearing, dry eye, double vision, neck and shoulder aches and fatigue, and pressure in or behind your eyes have all been common complaints associated with computer use.
 Since every individual is different, every person will adapt to the strain of computer use differently.